Hydrodynamics with triangular point group: Hydrodynamics

 A priori, this symmetry-breaking pattern could be rather dramatic: Now the point group is Abelian, and thus all irreps are one dimensional.
-The new invariant tensor under $\Ints^{\,}_3$ is $\anti{ij}$ (which was parity odd and therefore forbidden under $\dsix$).
+The new invariant tensor under $\Ints^{\,}_3$ is $\anti{ij}$ (which is parity odd and was therefore forbidden under $\dsix$).
 However, one should not add terms containing $\anti{ij}$ to the constitutive relations arbitrarily.
-For example, field theoretic considerations suggest that we should not add a term $\stress{ij} \sim \anti{ij} \rho$ in a thermal system \cite{huangfuture}, and indeed, we will find that such a term is not possible within our kinetic theory constructions in Sec.~\ref{sec:kinetictheory}.
+For example, field-theoretic considerations suggest that one should not add a term $\stress{ij} \sim \anti{ij} \rho$ in a thermal system \cite{huangfuture}, and indeed, we find that such a term is not possible within our kinetic theory constructions in Sec.~\ref{sec:kinetictheory}.
 The momentum susceptibility must be a symmetric matrix, and so we cannot write down $\mom{i} \sim a^{\,}_1 \vel{i} + a^{\,}_2 \anti{ij}\vel{j}$.
 Consequently, we find that ideal hydrodynamics is \emph{unchanged} from the $\dsix$-invariant case, which itself was equivalent to isotropic ideal hydrodynamics.

 One simple argument for this appears to be that time-reversal symmetry will, in general, include complex conjugation.
-The eigenvectors of the new invariant tensor, $\anti{ij}$, are of the form $\vel{x} \pm \ii \vel{y}$, corresponding to circularly polarized modes.
-Since these circularly polarized modes convert into each other under time reversal, the combination of IT with the point group would form a non-Abelian symmetry group overall.
+The eigenvectors of the new $\Ints^{\,}_3$-invariant tensor $\anti{ij}$ are of the form $\vel{x} \pm \ii \vel{y}$, corresponding to circularly polarized modes.
+Since these circularly polarized modes convert into one another under the action of time reversal, the combination of IT with this point group would form a non-Abelian symmetry group overall.

-At first order in derivatives, however, we do find that new hydrodynamic coefficients are allowed.
-In particular, $\kron{ij}$ and $\anti{ij}$ are both invariant tensors under the point group, $\Ints^{\,}_3$, and as a consequence, there is a new type of viscosity allowed:
+However, at first order in derivatives, we indeed find that new hydrodynamic coefficients are allowed.
+In particular, $\kron{ij}$ and $\anti{ij}$ are both $\Ints^{\,}_3$-invariant tensors; as a consequence, one can realize a viscosity tensor of the form